AarhusAI/helm-deployments/README.md

 providing the framework to chat with the LLM(s) and make RAG base models.
 It has alot of features that can be controlled through [environment variables](https://docs.openwebui.com/getting-started/env-configuration).
 The deployment comes with some default values that matches the current AarhusAI setup, but you can change them to fit your needs in `values.yaml`.

+Also note the `was-middleware.yaml` in templates should be updated to match your municipalities "tilgængelighedserklæringer" to redirect correctly to it.

 Create the file `local-secrets/openwebui-secrets.yaml`: